pivotal-legacy/dotfiles/README.md

 # Introduction

-Here are a handful of dotfiles set up to my taste.
+Here are a handful of simple dotfiles.

 # Installation